moubry/quartermaster/README.md

 James Bond had a quartermaster and his name was Q.

-We want this app to be your own personal quartermaster—equipping you with the mental supplies needed to get the job done.
+I want this app to be your own personal quartermaster—equipping you with the mental supplies needed to get the job done.

+### Feature Requests

+I wanted to make an app that did nothing fancy, but did everything right.
+If you feel your feature is inline with that goal, then please email me at features@quartermaster.io—and thank you!

 ### Science